-Winter Roundup is an exciting three day, two night conference focused on developing youth and adult leadership in the 4-H Horse Project.
-The conference is packed with speakers and educational workshops.
-Topics cover areas such as developing leadership skills, horse care and showing, horse project areas such as Western Heritage, Horse Bowl, Hippology, Speech and Demo, applying to the Dan Patch and Youth Leadership Awards and much more!
-In addition to the wonderful learning and developmental opportunities available many people say the best part of attending this conference are the valuable connections they make with other leaders across the state.
-You will gain great ideas from fellow attendees and in many cases leave the conference having developed new friendships.
-This conference is geared towards and best appreciated by adults and youth 8th grade and above.
-Mark your calendars today and join us for a weekend you won't soon forget!
+Winter Roundup is an exciting three day, two night conference focused on adult and youth horse project leadership and activities in the 4-H Horse Project.
+The conference includes speakers and educational workshops with many hands-on activitie.
+Topic areas include leadership skills, horse care and management, horse project activities such as horse judging, safety, hippology, Dan Patch and Youth Leadership Programs, Speech and Demonstrations, and much more.
+In addition to gaining information and activities to use there are opportunities to share information, network with other horse project leaders and youth, make new friends and having fun!
+This conference is geared towards adult horse project leaders and youth leaders 6th grade and above.
+Mark your calendars now and join us for a weekend you will remember!

 - FAQ (frequently asked questions)

-- Open to all adult volunteers and to youth leaders.
+- Open to all adult volunteers and to youth leaders 6th grade and above.

 - Youth need to attend with a parent or designate an adult screened volunteer that is attending the event as their chaperone.
-Contact Kathy Pliszka if you have questions regarding this requirement.
+Contact Renee Kostick if you have questions regarding this requirement.